 We are determined, however, to pursue all alternatives that will eliminate the excessive influence of moneyed interests that now govern our politics, distort our priorities and remove common sense from our domestic and foreign policies

-We are a local affiliate of the nation-wide movement Move to Amend.
+We are a loose local educational affiliate of the nation-wide movement Move to Amend.
 Please see MovetoAmend.org for more information.